DH0710/glowing-lamp/projectproposal.md

 Colorful Clouds Api - used for word of the day

 ## MVP (Minimum Viable Product)
-- Be able to display the 7 day forcast for the city clicked; New York, Houston and Chicago and also display a new generated word along with a definition and be able to generate a new word by clicking "generate new word" button
+- Be able to display the 7 day forcast for the city name; New York, Houston and Chicago and display the 5 day forcast.
+The web page will also display a new generated word and be able to generate a new word by clicking "generate new word" button

 ## Stretch Goals
-Display a colorful website design and display the 7 day forecast in a visual way.
+Be able to display detailed forecast.
+Future build will have Word of the day along with a definition and voice speech to pronounce the word of the day.